-Building and building improvements Leasehold improvements Equipment, software and vehicles
+Building and building improvements 7- 39 years Leasehold improvements Useful life or related lease Equipment, software and vehicles 3-13 years

-7- 39 years

-Useful life or related lease

-3 - 13 years

-Upon retirement or sale of any asset, the cost and accumulated depreciation of the asset are removed from the accounts.
+Upon retirement or sale of any property and equipment, the cost and accumulated depreciation of the asset are removed from the accounts.
 Any gain or loss resulting from such retirement or sale is reflected in the statement of activities.
 Routine maintenance and repairs are charged to expense as incurred.